 We even stopped on the way to take some touristy pictures and grab a bite.
 But I was just expecting that little more.
 Finally, we reached our Hotel Vishnu Palace, off Mall road overlooking the valley.

 The hotel is over two decades old yet well maintained with all basic amenities.
 Our room was spacious with a view of the valley.
 There was no A/Cs in the room, but a big double blanket.
 And we know the reason why.
 It is bound to be so cold at night.

 In most hotels in Mussoorie including Vishnu Palace, the floors went from 0 to -4.
-The reverse of what we are used to.
+The reverse order as the hotels are built on cliffs.
+The reception and main area is on the top while rooms are on the floors below.
 Check the image above.

 Malsi Deer Park

 On our way, we stopped by a road sign that read Malsi Deer Park.
 With the hills as a backdrop this mini zoological park with many deer and a children’s area amid natural surroundings.
 Mussoorie attractions had already begun on the way.

 This place is an ideal stop to grab a bite and enjoy wildlife.
 We stopped at a vegetarian restaurant overlooking the deer park while enjoying a scrumptious thali for just Rs 120/.